-Students accepted into the program select a major in life sciences and complete a minor in business administration, with additional coursework and a focus on entrepreneurship in life sciences.
-Students also will attend a focused speaker series and complete an internship in biotechnology.
+Students accepted into the program can either 1) select a major in one of the sciences and complete a minor in business administration; or, 2) major in business with a minor in a science of their choice.
+All students in the program will complete additional coursework with a focus on entrepreneurship.
+Students also will attend a focused speaker series and will be encouraged and assisted to complete an internship in biotechnology.